×

 If you have not spent a lot of time in Scottish Borders, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in the Scottish Borders, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you're planning to stay in the area for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial security in the future.
 However, buying a home also comes with additional costs such as maintenance, repairs, and property taxes.
 You'll also need to have a substantial amount of money saved for a down payment.
 If you're not ready for these financial commitments, or if you're unsure about your long-term plans, renting might be a better option.
 Renting a home in the Scottish Borders offers more flexibility.
 It's a good option if you're new to the area, unsure about your long-term plans, or not ready for the financial commitment of owning a home.
 Renting allows you to move more easily if your circumstances change, and it also means you're not responsible for maintenance and repair costs.
 However, renting doesn't allow you to build equity and your monthly payments could increase over time.
 You'll also have less control over your living space, as you'll need to get permission from your landlord for any changes or improvements.
 In conclusion, both buying and renting a home in the Scottish Borders have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a financial advisor or real estate professional could also be beneficial," explained one expat living in Scottish Borders, Scotland.
+Consulting with a financial advisor or real estate professional could also be beneficial," commented one expat who made the move to Scottish Borders.

 What cultural faux pas should I try to avoid making in Scottish Borders?